-The subject property is currently designated as RES 4 in the Future Land Use Map (FLUM) Designation.
-The current RU-1-7 zoning is not consistent with the existing RES 4 FLUM Designation.
-The current and proposed RR-1 zoning is consistent with RES 4 FLUM Designation.
+The subject property's current RU-1-7 zoning is not consistent with the RES 4 FLUM designation.
+The proposed RU-1-13 zoning is consistent with the existing RES 4 FLUM designation.

-The applicant's request can be considered consistent with the existing Future Land Use.
-The Board should evaluate the compatibility of this application within the context of Administrative Policies 2-8 of the Future Land Use Element.
+The Board should evaluate the compatibility of this application within the context of Administrative Policies 2 - 8 of the Future Land Use Element.